Paul Hunt (academic): After WHO

-Hunt has recently turned his attention to social rights in the UK.
+Hunt turned his attention to social rights in the UK.
 In 2014–15, he sat on the statutory human rights inquiry into emergency health care established by the Northern Ireland Human Rights Commission.
-He has joined the Board of the National Health Service (NHS) England initiative, Sexual and Reproductive Health Rights, Inclusion and Empowerment (SHRINE).
-He has been appointed a Patron of Just Fair, a London-based think-tank on economic and social rights.
-With Ruth Lister, Baroness Lister of Burtersett he has written for the think-tank, Compass, on social rights in the UK.
-In 2017 the Centre for Welfare Reform published Hunt's Social Rights are Human Rights - but the UK System is Rigged.
+He joined the Board of the National Health Service (NHS) England initiative, Sexual and Reproductive Health Rights, Inclusion and Empowerment (SHRINE).
+He was appointed a Patron of Just Fair, a London-based think-tank on economic and social rights.
+With Ruth Lister, Baroness Lister of Burtersett he wrote for the think-tank, Compass, on social rights in the UK.
 In 2018, Hunt was appointed by Nicola Sturgeon, First Minister of Scotland, to her Advisory Group on Human Rights Leadership.
-The Advisory Group is due to report in December 2018.
+In 2019 Hunt explored how to advance social rights in the UK without amending the Human Rights Act 1998.

-New Zealand Human Rights Commission
+New Zealand Chief Human Rights Commissioner

-Appointment
+Appointment and Term

-On 2 October 2018, the New Zealand Minister of Justice Andrew Little announced Hunt's appointment as the Chief Human Rights Commissioner at the New Zealand Human Rights Commission.
-He took up the role of Chief Human Rights Commissioner on 14 January 2019.